-Atrial fibrillation (AF) is the commonest arrhythmia in clinical practice and represents a major health problem, as it confers an increased risk of stroke and thromboembolism, as well as other cardiovascular events, hospital admissions and mortality.
+Atrial fibrillation (AF) is the commonest arrhythmia in clinical practice and represents a major healthcare burden, with an increased risk of stroke and thromboembolism, as well as other cardiovascular events, hospital admissions and mortality [ref].
 The prevalence of AF is greater in patients with associated comorbidities, such as hypertension, heart failure, chronic kidney disease or diabetes mellitus (DM) (1).

-DM is one of the most common chronic conditions, its incidence in Western countries is rapidly increasing and approximately 9% of European adults are estimated to be affected by this disease(2).
+DM is one of the most common chronic conditions, whereby the incidence in Western countries is increasing and approximately 9% of European adults have this disease(2).
 The association between DM and increased cardiovascular risk is well known (3).
 AF and DM frequently coexist and about one out of five diabetic patients suffer also from AF(4).
-The mechanisms of this association are not completely understood, but some studies have shown that DM contributes to atrial electrical, structural, electromechanical and autonomic remodelling, playing an important role in the development of AF in individuals affected by this condition (5).
-The effect of glycaemic control on the incidence of new-onset AF is controversial, while some authors have found that poor glycaemic control confers higher risk of arrhythmia occurrence (6), unfortunately, others have shown that intensive glycaemic control does not seem to affect the incidence of new-onset AF (7).
-On the other hand, current data show that some therapies used in diabetic patients, like metformin (8), thiazolidinediones (9), angiotensin-converting enzyme inhibitors (ACEI) and angiotensin II receptor blockers (ARB) (10) could be associated with a decreased risk of developing the arrhythmia.
+The mechanisms of this association are not completely understood, but includes atrial electrical, structural, electromechanical and autonomic remodelling, playing an important role in the development of AF in individuals affected by this condition (5).
+The effect of glycaemic control on the incidence of new-onset AF is controversial, while some authors have found that poor glycaemic control confers higher risk of arrhythmia occurrence (6), while others have shown that intensive glycaemic control does not seem to affect the incidence of new-onset AF (7).
+On the other hand, some therapies used in diabetic patients, eg. metformin (8), thiazolidinediones (9), angiotensin-converting enzyme inhibitors (ACEI) and angiotensin II receptor blockers (ARB) (10) could be associated with a decreased risk of developing AF.

 When AF and DM present together the coexistence of other associated comorbidities is higher and the risk of cardiovascular events seems still greater.
-In the EORP-AF (EURObservational Research Programme-Atrial Fibrillation) General Registry the prevalence of DM was around 20%.
-Diabetic patients were older and had a higher prevalence of comorbidities and worse quality of life, moreover this group of subjects with AF had significantly higher all-cause, cardiovascular and non-cardiovascular mortality (11).
-Furthermore, the presence of DM is a recognised risk factor for thromboembolism in AF patients, and is included in the different thromboembolic-risk scores (such as the CHADS2 and the CHA2DS2-VASc) to help on anticoagulant treatment decision-making (12, 13).
-Another important issue about this group of patients, in which AF and DM coexist, is that, even if therapies for rhythm control of AF have been proved safe and effective (14), such strategies (electrical cardioversion and AF ablation procedures) seem to be performed less frequently in diabetic subjects (11).
+In the EORP-AF (EURObservational Research Programme-Atrial Fibrillation) General Registry, the prevalence of DM was around 20%; these patients were older and had a higher prevalence of comorbidities, worse quality of life, and greater all-cause, cardiovascular and non-cardiovascular mortality (11).
+Furthermore, the presence of DM is a recognised risk factor for thromboembolism in AF patients (12, 13).
+Another important issue in AF and DM is that rhythm control (electrical cardioversion and AF ablation procedures) seem to be performed less frequently in diabetic subjects (11).

-The aim of our study was to investigate the prevalence of DM and other comorbidities in a ‘real-world’ multicentric prospective cohort of AF patients under oral anticoagulants included in the FANTASIIA registry.
-Also, we wanted to evaluate the incidence of adverse events during follow-up as well as the differences in clinical management and quality of anticoagulation depending on the presence or absence of diabetes.
+The aim of our study was to investigate the prevalence of DM and other comorbidities in a ‘real-world’ multicentric prospective cohort of anticoagulated AF patients included in the FANTASIIA registry.
+Second, we evaluated the incidence of adverse events during follow-up as well as the differences in clinical management and quality of anticoagulation depending on the presence or absence of DM.

 METHODS

-FANTASIIA (Spanish acronym for ‘Fibrilación Auricular: influencia del Nivel y Tipo de Anticoagulación Sobre la Incidencia de Ictus y Accidenteshemorrágicos’) registry is an observational, prospective, national and multicentre study of clinical and demographic characteristics of Spanish AF patients.
+The FANTASIIA (Spanish acronym for ‘Fibrilación Auricular: influencia del Nivel y Tipo de Anticoagulación Sobre la Incidencia de Ictus y Accidenteshemorrágicos’) registry is an observational, prospective, national and multicentre study of clinical and demographic characteristics of Spanish AF patients.
 The study design of FANTASIIA registry has been described previously(14).
-In brief, the main objective was to assess the incidence of thromboembolic and bleeding events in an unselected population of patients with AF, specifically the type of oral anticoagulant (VKA or NOACs) used and quality of anticoagulation with VKAs.
+In brief, the main objective was to assess the incidence of thromboembolic and bleeding events in an unselected population of patients with AF, specifically the type of oral anticoagulant (VKA or NOACs) used and the quality of anticoagulation control with VKAs.

 Study Population